-I have always wondered if this famous saying was true or incorrect.
-I would have to say that it is true.
+We have always wondered if this famous saying was true or incorrect.
+We’d have to say that it is true.
 This statement is especially accurate if you have specific health goals or if you are an athlete.

-It is highly unlikely that you will see a track or cross country athlete consuming high amounts of red meats and or empty calorie foods.
-The food you consume is fuel and energy source for your body.
+It is highly unlikely that you will see a track or cross country athlete consuming high amounts of red meats and/or empty calorie foods.
+The food you consume is fuel and acts as an energy source for your body.

 This equation is just like putting gas in your car.
-You can’t drive a car with out fuel.
-Also, you can’t drive an 18-wheeler with the same type of fuel you would use for a Toyota Camry gas.
+You can’t drive a car without fuel.
+Also, you can’t drive an 18-wheeler with the same type of fuel you would use for a Toyota Camry.

-Foods that are lean and nutrient dense provide your body with the necessary nutrients and energy needed to carry out daily task whether these tasks are working out or just going to work.
+Foods that are lean and nutrient-dense provide your body with the necessary nutrients and energy needed to carry out daily tasks whether these tasks are working out or just going to work.

-Your body is just like a machine in terms of how the it breaks down the food and uses it.
-Some foods force your body to work that much harder to digest it (i.e. red meat).
-Unhealthy food consumption leads to an unhealthy lifestyle and or unhealthy body image.
+Your body is just like a machine in terms of how it breaks down food and uses it.
+Some foods force your body to work much harder to digest them (i.e. red meat).
+Unhealthy food consumption leads to an unhealthy lifestyle.

-Unhealthy foods can also lead to serious health issues such as high blood pressure, high cholesterol, and diabetes to name a few.
-Athletes tend to consume high amounts of energy and nutrient packed foods such as lean meats, fruits and vegetables.
+Unhealthy foods can also lead to serious health issues such as high blood pressure, high cholesterol, and diabetes.
+Athletes tend to consume high amounts of nutrient-packed foods such as lean meats, fruits, and vegetables.

 This high consumption amount is due to the physical demand of their particular sport.
 If you are just your average gym patron you should still keep the same mentality.